Table of Contents

 Let’s discuss specs for a minute.
 Inside the Surface Book 2 is an 8th generation Intel Core i7-8650U.
 This is a quad-core CPU that can turbo boost up to 4.2GHz when necessary, which means it can run most modern titles fairly easy.
 To help with that is Nvidia’s GeForce GTX 1050 graphics card, which comes with its own 2GB of GDDR5 memory.
 This is a great graphics card, especially for games such as Fortnite or Overwatch, where you can easily expect high framerates.
 The rest of the 13” Surface Book is a fast, 256GB solid state drive, as well as 8GB of LPDDR3 RAM running at 1866Mhz.

 When it comes to features, the highlight is the removable display.
-This makes the Surface Book 2 one of the best 13-inch gaming laptops for creatives, especially if you buy the Surface Pen.
+This makes the Surface Book 2 one of the top laptops for creatives, especially if you buy the Surface Pen.
 The resolution of the display is 3000×2000.

 Cooling is sorted out by the fan in the keyboard base, which is sufficient to cool the GTX 1050 graphics card.
 There are no throttling issues, and the laptop performs very well even under heavy load.
-This may very well be the best 13-inch laptop for gaming if you want something that’s great for creative work and media consumption as well.
+This is a great option for gaming if you want something that’s great for creative work and media consumption as well.
 It’s a really versatile machine.

-HP’s Envy line is usually more oriented on the business side of things, but the Envy 13 is a strong contender for the title of best 13-inch laptop for gaming.
+HP’s Envy line is usually more oriented on the business side of things, but the Envy 13 is a strong contender for the title.
 The design isn’t your typical gamer aesthetic.
 Instead, you’ve got a premium looking, and feeling, design.
 It’s completely made of metal, and there’s a beautiful geometric pattern speaker grill.
 The keyboard is backlit as well, which could come in handy.
 An interesting addition is the hinge – when you open the laptop, a small part of the display goes under the body, thus lifting the keyboard in a more ergonomic position.

 When it comes to specs, the Envy is a slim, ultraportable powerhouse.
 It has an Intel Core i7-8565U, which is a quad-core CPU that can turbo boost up to 4.6GHz.
 And no, it won’t throttle in this small chassis.
 The GPU is Nvidia’s new MX250 graphics card, and you’ll also get 16GB of DDR4 RAM and a 512GB SSD.
 The display is also excellent, it’s a 13.3” 4K IPS panel, and you have a touchscreen with Gorilla Glass on top.
 The battery is impressive too, with a promised battery life of up to 12 hours and 45 minutes.